ericthiele/FeedMe/README.md

 I've bitten off more than I can chew in a couple of days.

 I *think* this proves I have some skills.
 Dunno if it's enough to "move forward" with interview process.

+# My thought process...

+Given such an open ended challenge, and my desire to impress - I figured an interactive mobile app was definitely the way to go.

+- Initially thought I'd head down the NodeJS / React path.
+- Realized that was going to be WAY too steep a learning curve.
+- I searched for Python-based frameworks, and found several references to Kivy.
+Why Python?
+I feel stronger in Python than Elixir.
+Yes, I'm aware EL is an Elixir shop.
+- I did some of the basics of setting up a new GH repo, setting up my personal token at GH, setting up a Makefile to incorporate a Virtual Environment for Python
+- I cobbled together some code
+- I found the correct API endpoint for the SF food truck data
+- And then I proceeded to fall flat on my face.
+The interactive map functionality was dependent on a kivy/MapView module.
+Or is it kivy_garden/Mapview?
+I've spent a lot of time butting my head against this wall, of how to properly get the module installed & *visible* to my **feedme.py** app.
+A bit of a rabbit hole.
+Conflicting build docs.
+Stack Overflow and other places weren't much help.
+Then I noticed that the docs for mapview are over 2 years old.  <sigh>

+Looks like I bet on the wrong stack.
+Eventually, I'm sure I can be successful.
+I would just have to dive fully into learning how to use Xcode to build the entire Kivy project.

+But it looks like that could be several more days of trial & error.

+I've already spent probably 16 hours without anything I'd call success.
+I *HAVE* learned things I didn't know 4 days ago.
+So not a total loss.

+I hope we move forward.
+I won't be surprised if we don't